ukparliament/ontologies/procedure/meta/queries/index.md

 Given [accurate maps of procedures](https://ukparliament.github.io/ontologies/procedure/procedure-ontology.html#flowcharts) and enough instance data of things subject to those procedures, we can start to treat precedence as a thing we can query for.

 This is a list of SPARQL queries used by the House of Commons Library to check and report on their work.
 Feedback and requests always welcome.
+Please email [RIIDMSMailbox@parliament.uk](mailto:RIIDMSMailbox@parliament.uk).

 ## Queries for 'currentness'